SebastianA7420/independent-study/entries/entry4.md

 #### SCREENSHOT OF WHAT STOOD OUT TO ME MOST ON SIGHT.
 DISCLAIMER: THIS IS NOT MY PERSONAL WORK
 ![](/images/data_array.png)
 ## Wednesday:
+Today I will run what I have so far on Phone Gap to make sure it will work when it is on a device.
+I mostly have some css but it will be enough.
+It does run on phone gap but I wish it were more functional.
+I want to create a POST/GET Method like I was able to do on Ruby/Sinatra but I'm afraid it'll be more complex than I think.
+Tomorrow I will research this more and try and figure out a way.